blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 Once we have estimates for every group in every state, we turn them into turnout numbers via post-stratification: multiplying the estimated probabilities by the actual number of people in each group, and adding these up to figure out how many people are likely to vote.
+Without post-stratification, we'd need to analyze where the CPS-VRS was or was not representative of the population.
+Instead, we use CPS-VRS to estimate group level probabilities and then weight them using the actual populations in each state.

 The Monte-Carlo modeling produces confidence intervals for the parameters, *and* the post-stratifications that use them.